creationix/node-leveldb/README.markdown

 Since LevelDB provides good primitives like MVCC and binary support (It was designed to back IndexDB in the Chrome browser), then it can be used as a base to implement things like CouchDB.

+## TODO

+ 1. Trun Iterator code to be async

 ## Status

 This project is still under heavy development in my free-time.
 It was started by a long night where I couldn't sleep.
 I am not a C++ coder and am learning as I go.